-Add the spaghetti (use the suggested amount) to the saucepan of boiling water and cook for 9 minutes, or until ‘al dente’.
-Note: Be sure to add the correct amount of pasta in order for your dish to be perfectly balanced, just the way we planned it!
-TIP: Stirring the pasta regularly will ensure it doesn't stick.
-Reserve some cooking water (1/2 cup for 2 people / 1 cup for 4 people), drain the pasta and return to the saucepan.
+Add the linguine to the saucepan of boiling water and cook for 9 minutes, or until ‘al dente’.
+TIP: Stir the pasta regularly to ensure it doesn't stick.
+Reserve some cooking water (1 cup for 2 people / 2 cups for 4 people), then drain the linguine and return to the saucepan.
 Drizzle with a little olive oil to prevent sticking.

-Divide the spaghetti alla carbonara between bowls.
+Divide the linguine carbonara between bowls.
 Sprinkle over the toasted pine nuts and any reserved Parmesan cheese.
-Add the remaining baby spinach leaves to the bowl with the honey-balsamic dressing, toss to coat and serve on the side.